ksmashingaidze/ESP32-WROVER-Quadcopter-with-Onboard-Camera/README.md

 - Setup ESP32-WROVER in Wi-Fi AP mode and configured a dedicated server using Arduino IDE
 - Developed an Android app interface in Microsoft Visual Studio
 - Established communication between ESP32-WROVER and Android app using HTTP (dummy HTTP.GET requests & responses)
+- Defined x4 PWM outputs to control the motors through the L293D motor drivers
+- Set all quadcopter motors to produce maximum lift (max 8-bit PWM value: 255) when "Up" is pressed, and minimum lift (min 8-bit PWM value: 0) when "Down" is pressed, in order to test lift-off capability.

 To-Do
 -----
+- Enforce hover state on release of Android app buttons
-- Interface IMU with ESP32-WROVER
+- Interface IMU (gyroscope & barometer) with ESP32-WROVER
-- Define x4 PWM outputs to control the motors through the L293D motor drivers
-- Use IMU data to implement control loop and flight functionality (Hover, Up, Down, Yaw L, Yaw R, Pitch L, Pitch R, Roll F, Roll B)
+- Use IMU data to implement **control loops** and flight functionality (Hover, Up, Down, Yaw L, Yaw R, Pitch L, Pitch R, Roll F, Roll B)
+- Allow capture of a still image using the ESP32-WROVER camera when the "Capture" button is pressed on the Android app